 John Land Apopka Expressway

-Upgrades to the six-lane arterial portion included mid-2000s construction of a single point urban interchange with Florida 434 (Forest City Road) and the building of a new southbound off-ramp to U.S. 17 & 92 at the eastern terminus.
-Sound walls line the route west of Interstate 4.
+Upgrades to the six-lane arterial portion included mid-2000s construction of a single point urban interchange (SPUI) with Florida 434 (Forest City Road) and the building of a new southbound off-ramp to U.S. 17 & 92 at the eastern terminus.
+Sound walls were also erected along the arterial west of Interstate 4.

 |Florida 414 east|